 - They have a bit of a “sticker book” look, which can be a pro or a con.
-Some people like tattoos to flow well wit the body, believing that it’s all part of the design aesthetic.
+Some people like tattoos to flow well with the body, believing it’s all part of the design aesthetic.
 If you’re OK with your tattoos looking a bit random, they can be a really sweet option.
 But if you’re a traditionalist, you’ll probably want to stay away.

 The butterfly tattoo is a common tattoo idea for many not only because of its aesthetic beauty but also because of what it symbolizes.